-Blue Dragon Children’s Foundation is located in a 6th floors building in the center of Hanoi City.
+Blue Dragon Children’s Foundation is located in a 6th floors building in the center of Hanoi.
 On each floor boys and girls in the age group 10 to 20 fill the rooms taking part in different and exciting activities.
 Each of them have a painful life story.
 Most of them come from the streets of Hanoi to take part in the activities.
-They have left their family in order to make money in the streets of the capital, but the Blue Dragon seems to be awake and a keeping an eye on them.
+They have left their family in order to make money in the streets of the capital, but the Blue Dragon seems to be awake and keeping an eye on them.

 The start and the staff

 Blue Dragon offers children and families in crisis the chance to turn their lives around, providing practical solutions to the daily problems that are keeping poverty alive.

 Skye Maconachie from Australia have been in Hanoi for many years.
 She is FK Norway partner contact in Blue Dragon.